Hubbell Trading Post National Historic Site: Construction

+The national historic site consists primarily of a historic vernacular landscape from the period (1878–1967).
 Construction of the trading post barn began in 1897.
 The builders, local people, made the walls of local sandstone and the roofs fashioned in the ancient Anasazi-style dwellings.
 Ponderosa pine beams, aspen poles, juniper bark, cornstalks, and dirt make up layers, each at right angles to the one below it.
 Mules and pulleys lifted the beams into place.
 The timbers came from about 12 mi east of Ganado Village where it is high enough for Ponderosa to grow.
 The aspen poles came from farther away in the Chuska Mountains that straddle the Arizona/New Mexico state line one hundred miles north to the intersection with Colorado and Utah.
 The barn was completed in 1900.